-During fiscal years 2017, 2016 and 2015, One Earth and NuGen purchased approximately \$154.5 million, \$148.5 million and \$148.2 million, respectively, of corn from minority equity investors.
-The Company had amounts payable to related parties for corn purchases of approximately \$0.9 million and \$1.7 million at January 31, 2018 and 2017, respectively.
+During fiscal years 2018, 2017 and 2016, One Earth and NuGen purchased approximately \$176.8 million, \$154.5 million and \$148.5 million, respectively, of com from minority equity investors.
+The Company had amounts payable to related parties for corn purchases of approximately \$1.9 million and \$0.9 million at January 31, 2019 and 2018, respectively.

-During fiscal year 2017, the Company recognized commission expense of approximately \$1.8 million, payable to the minority investor in the refined coal entity.
+During fiscal years 2018 and 2017, the Company recognized commission expense of approximately \$0.8 million and approximately \$1.8 million, respectively, payable to the minority investor in the refined coal entity.
 The commission expense is associated with the refined coal acquisition.
-The Company had accrued liabilities related to the commission expense of approximately \$1.5 million at January 31, 2018.
+The Company had accrued liabilities related to the commission expense of approximately \$1.6 million and approximately \$1.5 million at January 31, 2019 and 2018, respectively.

-During fiscal year 2017, the Company received approximately \$0.9 million in capital contributions from the minority investor in the refined coal entity.
+During fiscal years 2018 and 2017, the Company received approximately \$0.5 million and approximately \$0.9 million, respectively, in capital contributions from the minority investor in the refined coal entity.